 We will also send you home with eye exercises and follow up instructions.

 FAQ about Our Vision Recovery Acupuncture (VRA) for Eye Conditions

-We use a combination of Acu Nova, various "micro-acupuncture" systems that use ears, scalp, hands and feet, and other protocols depending on the client and the condition being treated.
+We use a combination of Acu Nova, various "micro-acupuncture" systems that use ears, scalp, hands, and feet, and other protocols depending on the client and the condition being treated.
 These two special and unique systems are the Micro acupuncture, AcuNova.
-These systems are amazing for eyes issues and relatively unknown to most acupuncturists.
+These systems are amazing for eye issues and relatively unknown to most acupuncturists.

 If patients are NOT seeing improvement after 10 treatments, then we suggest a thorough blood panel to see what other medical issues might be stopping them from better vision.
-There are numerous reason why our vision can be comprised and usually a blood panel will reveal these medical issues.
+There are numerous reasons why our vision can be comprised and usually, a blood panel will reveal these medical issues.

 Each person's health is different and therefore their vision condition will be different.
 That's why we customize each program based on their Rate of Response to Acupuncture.

-Below are some researches on how Acupuncture works for eye disorders:
+Researches on how Acupuncture works for eye disorders

 An Acupuncture Protocol For Treatment Of Age-Related Macular Degeneration: A Second Report - Alston C. Lundgren, MD